Don’t Let A Bad Mood Define You

 Recognize When Vitamins May Not Be Enough

-Bipolar disorder or schizophrenia are somewhat extreme diagnoses affecting a small percent of the population that can be treated with medication.
+Bipolar disorder or schizophrenia are somewhat extreme diagnoses affecting a small percentage of the population that can be treated with medication.
 Sometimes chemical imbalances from a sustained stressful situation leads to a short temper, hyperemotional conclusions over minor infractions, or depression.
-Frequently, a nutritional imbalance is the root cause.
+Nutrition may have an indirect and direct effect on brain function in patients suffering from bipolar disorder.
+[2–3]

 Don’t let a bad mood rob you of your joy or precious relationships.
 When someone notices that you are not your usual self, consider a vitamin supplement or get a good night’s rest.
 You might even take a day off from work for extended recuperation.
 In many cases this will do the trick.
 If not, consider calmly resolving nagging issues with others.
 Discuss lingering symptoms with your personal physician.
 Friends will find you much more pleasant to be around when you are A Bit More Healthy.